MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/select-and-size-compute-instances-for-ml.md

 ## Inference for your machine learning model

-The following inference diagram can help you to determine compute instances that will help your machine learning model to run inference.
+The following diagram can help you to determine compute instances for your machine learning model to run inference.

 ![A diagram that shows inference.](media/inference.png)